 About Christopher Kanan

-I’m a tenured Associate Professor of Computer Science at the University of Rochester.
-I have secondary appointments in Brain and Cognitive Sciences, The Goergen Institute for Data Science, and The Center for Visual Science.
-My lab’s main focus is basic research in deep learning, especially prerequisite capabilities for artificial general intelligence (AGI).
-I have worked on deep continual learning, multi-modal scene understanding, visual question answering, medical computer vision (computational pathology and radiology), self-supervised learning, semantic segmentation, object recognition, object detection, active vision, object tracking, and more.
-Beyond AI, I also have a background in cognitive science, primate vision, theoretical neuroscience, and eye tracking.
+With over 20 years of experience in artificial intelligence, my research focuses on developing deep learning systems that advance the foundational capabilities necessary for artificial general intelligence (AGI).
+My work spans deep continual learning, multi-modal scene understanding, visual question answering, self-supervised learning, medical computer vision (pathology and radiology), semantic segmentation, object recognition, active vision, object tracking, and more.
+I also bring a strong background in cognitive science, primate vision, theoretical neuroscience, and eye tracking.

 Previously, I was a tenured Associate Professor in the Carlson Center for Imaging Science at the Rochester Institute of Technology (RIT).
 At RIT, I co-founded the Center for Human-aware AI (CHAI), and I served as its Associate Director for four years.
 I was also a member of RIT’s McNair Scholars Advisory Board, part of RIT’s Division of Diversity and Inclusion.
 From 2019 – 2022, I was a visiting professor at Cornell Tech in New York City, where I taught a course on Deep Learning for four years to about 100 graduate students annually.